nxglabs/qik-docs/example/content/Document-on-DBFunctions/DBFunction.md

 •	Provide input parameter objectId of function saved in w_DBFunctions class in parse database

-•	Then the function will be run through vm then
+•	Then the function will be run through vm then custom function can be used sepretly

     Result:-